-A range of viruses, parasites, and bacteria naturally reside in wild bird populations.
-Most forms of avian influenza or “bird flu” are not harmful to birds or people.
-The highly pathogenic (HPAI) H5N1 strain of bird flu causing worldwide concern is an exception.
+Viruses, parasites, and bacteria naturally reside in wild birds.
+Most strains of avian influenza or “bird flu” do not cause disease and are considered low pathogenic, meaning they do not spread easily and are not harmful to birds or people.

 - Wear rubber or latex gloves when handling and cleaning game birds.

 - Do not eat, drink, smoke or touch your face when handling birds.